Hey there,

 Once again,

-Stating your sankalpa,
+Stating your Sankalpa,

-The same statement starting with I am,
+The same statement starting with I am or I have.

 Three times to yourself now.